cfac ba bba ccbcbbae

 Article continues below advertisement

 “I have a lot of other music, too, that people don’t know about.
 I’m touching on some deep, deep topics that other artists do not really talk about because they may be too embarrassed to do it, or they are just shy or whatever the case may be.
 I want people to feel they are not alone when they hear my music.
-The point of music is to make people feel good,” Rican said.
+The point of music is to make people feel good,” Rican explained.

 It’s not just a magazine.
 It’s a lifestyle!